 Con: unstable internet connection

-Above all else, this is a great motivating strategy for those who work well with it.
-Baselang is the same concept as an expensive gym membership: you might pay a high price tag so that you use the service and don’t waste your money.
+Speaking of motivation, this is a great motivating strategy for those who work well with it.
+BaseLang is the same concept as an expensive gym membership: you might pay a high price tag so that you use the service and don’t waste your money.
 This strategy doesn’t necessarily work for everyone; for example, when I got busy and was unable to commit the time to practice speaking, it didn’t feel like I was making the most of that expensive price point.